 College is a big commitment.
-Being a Montana 10 Scholar means that you will have a lot more support and resources in helping you achieve your academic and career goals.
-As a Montana 10 Scholar, you will be more likely to graduate, do so on time and with less debt, and with excellent preparation for your chosen career.
+Being a Montana 10 Scholar means that you will have a lot more support and resources to help you achieve your academic and career goals.
+As a Montana 10 Scholar, you will be more likely to graduate on time with less debt.
+The program utilizes career development tools to help prepare you for your chosen career.
 This will set you up for professional and personal success throughout life.